nokotamustang/ComfyUI_nokota_mustang_nodes/readme.md

 This node will generate a random unsigned integer.
 If you copy the random number into the lock value manually, you can lock the integer to this number if the lock switch is flipped on.

 The number will generate on the node usage, so it's useful for seed generation and preserving the seed in the metadata for recreation.

+## String selector

+I wanted to select or switch between strings at will, this does it.
+Handy if you want to feed in a random uInt as well using the pervious node.

+It is fixed to 10 text entries for now.